robcalcroft/choochoo/README.md

 # choochoo
-:bullettrain_side: an investigation into offline web architectures
+:bullettrain_side: an investigation into offline web architectures using train timetable data